openrowing/raceman/README.md

 Development
 -----------

-ReaceMan is reloading changed `.beam` files in development mode by using [mochiweb's reloader implementation](http://code.google.com/p/mochiweb/source/browse/trunk/src/reloader.erl).
+RaceMan is reloading changed `.beam` files in development mode by using [mochiweb's reloader implementation](http://code.google.com/p/mochiweb/source/browse/trunk/src/reloader.erl).
 This works for `.erl` and `.dtl` files but not for the `dispatch.conf`.
 You just need to compile the changes you made by running `rebar compile skip_deps=true` or `make quick`.